local-projects/ofxOpenVRTracker/README.md

-### Vive (Regular) Notes
+### References

-The base stations must be on modes 'b' and 'c' if the sync cable isn't used (this is the default configuration).
-See [here](https://www.vive.com/us/support/vive/category_howto/installing-the-base-stations.html) for more info.
+This [thread](https://steamcommunity.com/app/358720/discussions/0/485624149150957321/?ctp=2#c2183537632735247703) describes how to run the Vive Pro (and potentially the regular Vive) headless as of July 2019.

+More [suppressible warnings](https://github.com/SteamDatabase/GameTracking-SteamVR/blob/636487cb2523be56f5c4c69f976452da7b093e9a/content/vrmonitor/translations/vrmonitor_finnish.txt) can be found here.

-### Useful Terminology
+##### Useful Terminology

 HMD: head mounted display
 Tracker: generic tracker ("puck")
 Controller: handheld controller stick
 Base Station: lighthouse (the black IR boxes)

+##### Vive (Regular) Notes

+The base stations must be on modes 'b' and 'c' if the sync cable isn't used (this is the default configuration).
+See [here](https://www.vive.com/us/support/vive/category_howto/installing-the-base-stations.html) for more info.

-### References
+### Deprecated Documentation

-This [thread](https://steamcommunity.com/app/358720/discussions/0/485624149150957321/?ctp=2#c2183537632735247703) describes how to run the Vive Pro (and potentially the regular Vive) headless as of July 2019.

-More [suppressible warnings](https://github.com/SteamDatabase/GameTracking-SteamVR/blob/636487cb2523be56f5c4c69f976452da7b093e9a/content/vrmonitor/translations/vrmonitor_finnish.txt) can be found here.
+In previous builds, a property sheet file was used to add the necessary dependencies to the Visual Studio project.
+We no longer need this file, but it is included in *_deprecated*  for reference.